dandanthedev/littletinystorage/README.md

 3. Fill in the .env file with your own settings
 4. Run `npm install`
 5. Run `node index.js`
-6. LittleTinyStorage is now running on port 7999! (unless another port is specified in the .env file)
+6. LittleTinyStorage is now running on port 7999, 7998 and 7997! (unless other ports are specified in the .env file)

 ## S3 Compatibility